 We are also pursuing treatment for a second haploinsufficient disease, autosomal dominant optic atrophy ("ADOA"), the most common inherited optic nerve disorder.
 STK-002 is our lead clinical candidate for the treatment of ADOA.
 STK-002 is designed to upregulate OPA1 protein expression by leveraging the non-mutant (wild-type) copy of the OPA1 gene to restore OPA1 protein expression with the aim to stop or slow vision loss in patients with ADOA.
-In May 2022, we presented new preclinical data for STK-002 demonstrating in-vivo, dose-related target engagement and OPA1 protein upregulation with sustained effect in non-human primate ("NHP") retinal tissue following administration of STK-002.
-Additionally, a dose-related increase in OPA1 protein was also detected in retinal ganglion cells of NHPs treated with STK-002.
+We submitted a CTA for STK-002 in the United Kingdom in January 2023 and in April 2023, we announced that we received authorization.
+We plan to initiate a Phase 1 study for ADOA in the United Kingdom in early 2024.